Multi-Agent Coordination via Multi-Level Communication: Sequential Communication

 \subsection{Negotiation Phase}

-In the negotiation phase, the observation encoder first takes \(o_t\) as input and outputs a hidden state \(h_t\), which is used to communicate with others.
-Agents then determine the priority of decision-making by \textit{intention} which is established and evaluated based on the world model.
+In the negotiation phase, the observation encoder first takes \(o_t\) as input and outputs a hidden state \(h_t\) to compress the information, which is used to communicate with others.
+Note that many studies \citep{DBLP:conf/nips/DingHL20,jiang2018learning} found that redundant messages may impair the learning process empirically.
+In more detail, the model can converge slowly or sometimes lead to a worse sub-optimal.
+Agents then determine the priority of decision-making by \textit{intentions} which is established and evaluated based on the world model.

-\textbf{World Model.} The world model is needed to predict and evaluate future trajectories.
-SeqComm, unlike previous works \citep{kim2021communication,du2021learning,pretorius2021learning}, can utilize received hidden states of other agents in the first round of communication to model more precise environment dynamics for the explicit coordination in the next round of communication.
-Once an agent can access other agents' hidden states, it shall have adequate information to estimate their actions since all agents are homogeneous and parameter-sharing.
-Therefore, the world model \(\mathcal{M}(\cdot)\) takes as input the joint hidden states \(\boldsymbol{h}_t = \{h^1_t ,\ldots, h^n_t \}\) and actions $\boldsymbol{a}_t$, and predicts the next joint observations and reward,

-where \(\rm AM_{w}\) is the attention module.
-The reason that we adopt the attention module is to entitle the world model to be generalizable in the scenarios where additional agents are introduced or existing agents are removed.

-\textbf{Priority of Decision-Making.} The intention is the key element to determine the priority of decision-making.
+\textbf{Priority of Decision-Making.} Intention is the key element in determining the priority of decision-making.
 The notion of intention is described as an agent's future behavior in previous works \citep{rabinowitz2018machine,raileanu2018modeling,kim2021communication}.
 However, we define the \textit{intention} as an agent's future behavior \textit{without considering others}.

 As mentioned before, an agent's intention considering others can lead to circular dependencies and cause miscoordination.
-By our definition, the intention of an agent should be depicted as all future trajectories considering that agent as the first-mover and ignoring the others.
-However, there are many possible future trajectories as the priority of the rest agents is \emph{unfixed}.
-In practice, we use the Monte Carlo method to evaluate intention.
+By our definition, the intention of an agent should be depicted as all future trajectories considering that agent as the first mover and ignoring the others.
+However, there are many possible future trajectories as the priority of the rest of the agents is \emph{unfixed}.
+In practice, we use the Monte Carlo method to estimate the intention value based on all future trajectories.
+Note that it is uniform across priorities for unfixed agents.
+Each order should be treated equally since we do not have any prior for the distribution.